-Well.
-There are many ways to go about this, but honestly, you need to decide if it’s for you.
+Would you like to go paperless?
+Well, there are many ways to go about this, but honestly, you need to decide if it’s for you.
 Some people are just not made for a paperless system.
 You may also choose to go partly paperless.
 You might still have an Action Station for those bills and papers that need to be dealt with, and then scan the rest.
-If you really think it’s the way to go, some of the crucial steps are:
+If you really think that going paperless is the way to go, some of the crucial steps are:

 Just because you’re going paperless, doesn’t mean you just scan all your paperwork in and forget about it.
 You need a good filing system online.
 You should name each file appropriately and create folders with headings that make sense.
 It’s an online filing cabinet!

 It’s tempting to scan it all in and have a graveyard of paperwork on your computer.
 Don’t do it!
-Scan only what you need.
-Label them with titles that make sense so you can find them again.
+Scan only what you need and label them with titles that make sense so you can find them again.

-Also, think about if you need to be able to edit your documents.
+Also think about if you need to be able to edit your documents.
 If you do, simply scanning them in may not do.
 That’s because a PDF won’t necessarily be editable.
-So, think about if you need software that allows you to edit your documents.
+Think about if you need software that allows you to edit your documents.
 This won’t be an issue if you’ve been sent a digital version of it.

 Paperwork to claim